HectorRicardo/simple-music-app/README.md

     - Position (current progress as displayed in a seekbar)
     - Speed: How fast the media is being played (1x, 1.5x, 0.5x, etc..)
     - Valid controller actions (both built-in and custom) that can be handled in the current state.
-        - These actions define what commands and external hardware media buttons the player will respond to in the current state.
+        - These actions define what commands and hardware media buttons the player will respond to in the current state.
     - Active error code and error message, if any.
 Errors can be fatal or non-fatal:
         -  **Fatal**: Happens when playback is interrupted and cannot resume.